 Purchasing power decreased by 1.74% in 2016 compared to 2015.
 On average, you would have to spend 1.74% more money in 2016 than in 2015 for the same item.

 In other words, £1 in 2015 is equivalent in purchasing power to about £1.02 in 2016.

 The 2015 inflation rate was 0.99%.
 The inflation rate in 2016 was 1.74%.
 The 2016 inflation rate is lower compared to the average inflation rate of 2.62% per year between 2016 and 2019.

-The composite price index (CPI) in 2016 was 1037.34.
-It was 1020 in the previous year.
-This change in CPI is used by the Office for National Statistics to calculate inflation.
+Inflation rate is calculated by change in the composite price index (CPI).
+The CPI in 2016 was 1,037.70.
+It was 1,020.00 in the previous year, 2015.
+The difference in CPI between the years is used by the Office for National Statistics to officially determine inflation.

 This inflation calculator uses the following inflation rate formula: